What is Identity Theft?

-- Add a password to your record at Thrivent Financial Investor Services Incorporated which must be provided when you call our Interaction Centers.
-The password will be used to further authenticate and validate your identity when you call into our Interaction Centers.
-You may add a password to your record by calling one of the Interaction Centers at 800-847-4836.
+- Add security measures to your record at Thrivent Financial that must be provided when you call our Interaction Centers.
+The measures will be used to further authenticate and validate your identity when you call into our Interaction Centers.
+You may request these security measures on your record by calling one of the Interaction Centers at 800-847-4836.
 When calling, say "ThriventFunds.com" for faster service.

 - Close the accounts that you know, or believe, have been tampered with or opened fraudulently:

 - Call and speak with someone in the security or fraud department of each company.
 Follow up in writing and include copies (NOT originals) of supporting documents.
 It's important to notify credit card companies and banks in writing.
 Send your letters by certified mail, return receipt requested, so you can document what the company received and when.
 Keep a file of your correspondence and enclosures.